silvno/tf-example/README.md

-# DMP SaaS Datacenter Terraform Project
+# SaaS Provisioning in Terraform

-This Terraform project demonstrates a **single-tenant multi-customer DMP (Data Management Platform) SaaS architecture**, using `local_file` resources to simulate APIs and processing components.
+This repository demonstrates a **single-tenant multi-customer DMP (Data Management Platform) SaaS architecture**, using `local_file` resources to simulate APIs and processing components.
 Each customer gets a **full isolated instance** of the SaaS.

 * **`api-data-collection`** module: Simulates the data collection API.
 * **`api-activation`** module: Simulates the activation API.